delcroip/dolibarr_project_timesheet/README.md

 - tab in the setup for better browsing experience (in JS so config is kept when changing tab)
 - Week over two month can be splited in 2 so an approval per month is possible.
 - reports shows time in hours and days
+- better handling of search boxes
+- favoris in a tab (not a new page)

 Change log from 1.4.3: